Production Deployment & Hardening Guide

 Encryption at Rest

 MinIO supports server-side encryption (AES-256-GCM).
-Enable it in .env:
+The installer enables it automatically on

 # Generate a key